aveek/hateSWATteam/README.md

 **This program can be used to find who all RTed a tweet, tweeted on a hashtag # or keyword**

-Run on an IDE like VS Code, PyCharm or command prompt/terminal by typing: python3 tweet_search.py
+Run on an IDE like VS Code, PyCharm or command prompt/terminal by typing: python3 tweet_search.py in command prompt (cmd) or terminal

 The codes have to be run in order.
 First python3 tweet_search.py